crissxross/crissxross-site/src/content/archive/crissxross-trail-remixworx.md

 collaborators: ''
 publisher: ''
 moreinfo: >-
-  The R3M1XW0RX site hosts more than 500 remixes of digital art, animation, sound, music, poetry and writing.
+  The Remixworx site hosts more than 500 remixes of digital art, animation, sound, music, poetry and writing.
 accolades:
   - name: >-